contao/docs/docs/manual/guides/local/devilbox.en.md

 ## Start the Devilbox

 Change to the directory and start the Devilbox with Docker.
-For the first time it can take a while to create and load each Docker images and the containers.
+Initially it can take a while to create and load each Docker images and the containers.
 Restarts are much faster then.

 ```bash